Frequently Asked Questions

 > What kind of technical support can our faculty, staff and students expect during the transition?

 The College has purchased the an extra level of support from Canvas during our first year's use of the new system.
 24/7, Tier 1 support will be available from Canvas, in addition to FSCJ’s current ways to obtain technical support.
 Users can submit a Technical Help Desk ticket at help.fscj.edu, visit a Faculty Development Specialist on each campus, or email EdTech@fscj.edu for assistance.

-Additionally, faculty, staff, and students can access real-time phone or chat assistance from experts on issues ranging from technical problems to navigating Canvas.
+Additionally, faculty, staff, and students can access real-time phone or chat assistance from experts on issues ranging from technical problems to navigating within Canvas.
 Their contact info will be available soon.